Here at Future Expats Forum, we focus on two main topics: portable careers and what I call “prepping the move.”

 There are many more items that could go on this list.

 Along with Health Care, these are the basics of what I include under the broad heading of “Prepping the Move.”
-I don’t get into taxes, visas and residency — there are plenty of experts in those areas to consult.
+I don’t get into taxes — there are plenty of experts in those areas to consult.

 Here are some links that will take you to popular articles on Prepping the Move.

 And, of course, if you’re looking for something not on this list, you can always search the site using the Search box in the upper right-hand corner.

 Are there other elements of Prepping the Move you’d like to see here?
 Let me know in the Comments